 I want to have my wedding at St. Paul.
 What do I need to do?

-St. Paul parishioners who wish to begin preparations for the Sacrament of Marriage should call the Parish Office at 313.885.8855 at least six months in advance of the wedding date.
+St. Paul parishioners who wish to begin preparations for the Sacrament of Marriage should email Colleen Tolliver or call her at 313.885.8855 x151 at least six months in advance of the wedding date.

 Either the bride or groom must be a registered member at St. Paul on the Lake for at least six months prior to meeting with the priest or deacon regarding marriage.